apotonick/disposable/README.md

 twin.permissions.admin.read #=> true
 ```

-Note that you do not have to use `:struct` everywhere.
+Note that you do not have to use `Struct` everywhere.

 ```ruby
 twin.permissions.user #=> {destroy: false}